NexPlayer/NexPlayer_HTML5_Documentation/advanceusage.md

     </div>
 </body>
 ```
-- To create the players we need to call multiview.
-As follows and we can declare the players:
+- To create the players we will have to create the multiview.additionalVideo() in the corresponding callBackWithPlayers so that the players are created sequentially:
 ```js
  var multiView = new nexplayer.MultipleView();